Best Time to Visit Miami, FL

 Now that we've got the weather-bashing out of the way, Hurricane Season (especially September through November) does offer a few great perks to brave travelers.
 Combined, these perks make fall the cheapest time to go to Miami.

-These come in the form of less expensive hotel rooms and few other people willing to brave the beach during the rain and wind.
-That means you won't have to fight for a space on South Beach.
+These bonuses come in the form of less expensive hotel rooms and few other people willing to brave the beach during the rain and wind.
+That means you won't have to fight for a space on South Beach or call a month in advance to book a reservation at Miami's best restaurants.

 Another bonus: the awesome deals you can find while shopping for clothes, accommodation, entertainment, and food won't leave you with an empty wallet.